frzkazmi/personal-website/README.md

 # personal-website-django

-My personal website app in using django, which is deployed to Heroku.
+My personal website app using django, which is deployed to Heroku.

 ## Running Locally